tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-File.md

  The response includes an HTTP status code, a set of response headers, and the response body, which contains the contents of the file.

 ### Status Code
- A successful operation returns status code 202 (Accepted).
+A successful operation returns status code 200 (OK).

 For information about status codes, see [Status and Error Codes](Status-and-Error-Codes2.md).

 ### Response Headers
  The response for this operation includes the following headers.
 The response may also include additional standard HTTP headers.
 All standard headers conform to the [HTTP/1.1 protocol specification](http://go.microsoft.com/fwlink/?linkid=150478).